yedpodtrzitko/godot-docs/classes/class_navigationmesh.rst

 NavigationMesh
 ==============

+**Experimental:** This class may be changed or removed in future versions.

 **Inherits:** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-A mesh to approximate the walkable areas and obstacles.
+A navigation mesh that defines traversable areas and obstacles.

 .. rst-class:: classref-introduction-group